 Leave a Positive Trace

-Something particularly special about the Mendocino Magic venue is that we have the opportunity to leave a positive trace — to leave the park nicer than we found it.
-Build a helpful sign, blackboard, shelf, or bench?
-Set up some helpful solar powered string lights?
+Something particularly special about the Mendocino Magic venue is that we have the opportunity to leave a positive trace — to leave the place nicer than we found it.

 Of course this does not mean we can just scribble all over the place.
 But it does mean that we can do permanent projects, rather than temporary ones, and think in terms of many years and many events, rather than just a few fleeting days.